 After the WWII attacks, Pearl Harbor remained an active base.
 Today, it is still a Naval Harbor as well as the final resting place of the USS Arizona.
 The USS Arizona is a memorial to the 1,177 young sailors who died during the Japanese sneak attack, serving as a reminder to their commitment and sacrifice.
 It is a place where visitors can come and pay their respects.

 Visitors can also tour the USS Missouri battleship, which is famous for her role in bringing WWII to its conclusion, with Japan surrendering on her decks on September 2, 1945.
-The USS Bowfin is another feature of the area, and this battleship is known for its nine separate combat patrols in Japanese waters, as well as lifeguard missions.
+The USS Bowfin is another feature of the area, and this submarine is known for its nine separate combat patrols in Japanese waters, as well as lifeguard missions.
 Visitors may walk through the corridors of this submarine.
 The Pacific Aviation Museum preserves the history of this region and is well worth a visit, also.
 Both the USS Missouri and the Pacific Aviation Memorial are located on Ford Island, just across from the Visitor Center, and the USS Bowfin is located right near the Visitor Center.

 Here at Hawaii Guide, we have heard of many visitors who merely show up unprepared for their visit to Pearl Harbor, usually with negative consequences: Long lines for tickets and/or tickets being sold out; not managing their time at each location and therefore not being able to experience one or more of the sites, etc. There are many advantages to booking a Pearl Harbor tour with a reputable company, and we strongly recommend you do so.
 It'll likely make your Pearl Harbor experience stress-free, simple, and allow you to focus on the location rather than the trip details.